PayPrecisePremium UK Salary Tools

 Estimated charge: £0.
 If the higher-income person stays below £60,000 of ANI, the current rules do not claw anything back.

-Why it matters: many people assume salary near the line means a charge, but ANI below the threshold means no HICBC.
+Common mix-up: people assume salary near the line means a charge, but ANI below the threshold means no HICBC.

 Example 2